Assessing Long-duration Energy Storage Deployment Scenarios to Meet California's Energy Goals

 Project Status

-California has established aggressive goals for greenhouse gas (GHG) reductions, both in the electric sector and economywide.
+California has established goals for greenhouse gas (GHG) reductions, both in the electric sector and economywide.
 Meeting these goals with current technologies would be prohibitively expensive.
-Long-Duration Energy Storage (LODES), with durations of up to 100 hours or more, is an important suite of emerging technologies that will avoid the infrequent, costly, and large electricity shortages that can occur on highly renewable electricity grids.
-Currently available planning tools cannot properly value or incorporate LODES in long-term energy planning efforts, which hinders the State's ability to realize a safe, reliable, and resilient future electricity system.
+LDES, with durations of up to 100 hours or more, is an important category of emerging technologies that will help to mitigate electricity shortages that can occur on highly renewable electricity grids.
+Currently available planning tools cannot properly value or incorporate LDES in long-term energy planning efforts, which hinders its prospects.

 Project Innovation